Learn the common signs of mental illness in adults and adolescents.

 Your healthcare provider will determine when buprenorphine/naloxone should be started.
 If it is started too early after using other opioids, you could experience withdrawal symptoms, such as sweating, shaking, nausea, vomiting, diarrhea, body aches, anxiety, irritability, or runny nose.

 Do not stop taking buprenorphine/naloxone, even when you feel better.
-Only your healthcare provider can determine the length of treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 If buprenorphine/naloxone is stopped abruptly, you may have withdrawal symptoms.

 Missing doses of buprenorphine/naloxone may increase your risk for relapse.